 Clinical Mental Health Counseling students, on campus and on-line Rehabilitation Counseling students, and School counseling students are responsible for keeping a record of the hours they are involved in their practicum and internships using the Time2Track accounts sponsored by the department of Counseling and Human Development.
 Students track and submit their hours for approval through this system.
 Student accounts are active for the 2-year duration of the practicum and internship experience.
 Time2Track does not delete data at any time; thus, students retain access to their clinical hours and reports.
 Students are encouraged to keep copies of their approved hours for licensure purposes.
+However, note that following the two-year funded use of Time2Track software provided during the practicum and internship semesters, students and alumni will directly pay the Time2Track company for continued service access.

-Department Policy for Practicum and Internship Extenders
+13.4 Department Policy for Practicum and Internship Extenders